cwendorf/Sourcebook/Intro/statistical-analyses/confidence.md

 3. Determine the confidence level: Choose a confidence level, often denoted by (1 - α), where α is the significance level (usually set at 0.05 or 0.01).
 Commonly used confidence levels are 95% or 99%, but any confidence level between 0% and 100% can be chosen.
 4. Calculate the margin of error: The margin of error represents the maximum distance the sample statistic is expected to deviate from the true population parameter.
 It is determined by the standard error, which is influenced by the sample size and the variability of the data.
 5. Construct the confidence interval: Using the sample statistic and the margin of error, create a range around the sample statistic.
 The confidence interval is calculated as: Confidence Interval = Sample Statistic ± Margin of Error
-6. Interpretation: The confidence interval suggests that we are "confident" that the true population parameter lies within this range with the chosen confidence level.
-For example, if we calculate a 95% confidence interval for the population mean, we are 95% confident that the true population mean lies within that interval.
+6. Interpretation: The confidence interval suggests that we are "confident" that the range we've calculated covers the true population mean.

-It's important to note that a 95% confidence interval does not mean there is a 95% probability that the true parameter lies within the interval; rather, it indicates that if we were to repeat the sampling process and construct intervals in the same way for many samples, approximately 95% of those intervals would contain the true population parameter.
+### Visualizing Confidence

-### Visualizing Confidence Intervals
+It's important to note that a 95% confidence interval does not mean there is a 95% probability that the true parameter lies within the interval; rather, it indicates that if we were to repeat the sampling process and construct intervals in the same way for many samples, approximately 95% of those intervals would cover the true population parameter.

 Let's assume that you conduct a large number of independent random samples from the same population (let's say 100 samples).
 For each sample, you construct a 95% confidence interval.
 Picture a series of horizontal lines representing the different sample means and their corresponding 95% confidence intervals, arranged along a horizontal axis.
 The true population mean is represented by a fixed vertical line.